Rajpratik71/Mininet-wiki/Documentation.md

 * [[Feature Requests]] How to request and implement features

 #### Other Mininet Extensions, Tools, and Packages
-* [[Mininet Community Extensions and Packages]] Additional useful packages created by members of the Mininet community
+* [[Mininet Community Extensions and Packages]] Additional useful packages, tools, etc. created by members of the Mininet community

 #### Other Documents